tanerijun/vitaneri/src/content/posts/web-scraping-on-the-edge-using-htmlrewriter.md

 ## Technologies

-First, a short introduction the techs we're going to use.
+First, a short introduction to the techs we're going to use.

 #### HTMLRewriter